xward/ruby-agents-sdk/web_shell/local_cloud_config/guides/README.md

 **Note that I check the return code before continuing**, as anything other than 200 (in our case) is an error.
 It is important not to assume that a call to an external API will succeed.
 Caveat: the response code is actually a String, not an integer.

+Also note that I raise an exception if I can't fetch the data. *You don't need to worry about catching this exception* because there is nothing you can do to solve this problem.
+Such unaught exceptions will trigger an alert and abort the processing of the current message.

 ```ruby
 require 'net/http'
  # snip ...